Sincere motorsport enthusiasts know the utmost satisfaction of the E36 M3 sports car, and even continue to appreciate the car today.

 The 80s and 90s offered “Motorsport” cars, that could cut corners, and give the driver a sense of satisfaction while on its drive to its destination.
 More smiles per gallon, than miles per gallon.
 Indeed, the “M” cars of today offer more of an appetite for destruction than that of the last three decades.
 Now, the new M3/M4 can dispose over four hundred plus horsepower at your discretion, and run your tire tab at Costco out the roof, but do these new cars have character?

-However this car did exceptionally well in the market.
-It was the car for the lawyers, doctor, and Adult film executives,.
-Back then, BMW M cars carried a prestige, a status, and a sense of fulfillment.
-Nowadays, the M cars don’t carry as much weight, because it has been easier to get your hands on them, and they get cranked out like pop tarts coming out the toaster.
+On the contrary, this timeless car did exceptionally well in the market.
+It was the car for the lawyers, doctor, and Adult film executives.
+There was a time when BMW M car carried a prestige, a status, and a sense of fulfillment.
+Nowadays, the M cars don’t carry much weight, because it has been easier to get your hands on them, and they get cranked out like pop tarts coming out the toaster.

-If you ever decide to purchase an E30 or E36 M3, make sure it is from an enthusiast who respected their “timeless” work of art.
-I can’t stress that enough, you will do your bank account a favor.
-Maintenance/service records are a bonus, as their as a paper trail of what has been done on the car.
+If you ever decide to purchase an E36 M3, make sure it is from an enthusiast or a very reputable dealership.
+I can’t stress that enough, you will do your bank account a favor, not your mechanic.
+Maintenance/service records are a bonus, as they are the paper trail of what has been done on the car.
 Do yourself a favor and stay away from the typical Craigslist “car flippers”, and low rated “sketchy” dealerships that are scattered all around the San Fernando Valley.